"We nailed the solution and achieved a year's worth of alignment building in 3 days."

 A Major Bank was failing to comply with new Anti-Money Laundering Legislation and was on the cusp of regulatory action.
 A major stumbling block was that to comply, front-line staff would need to incorporate new ways of working into how they interact with customers, risking incurring relationship damage as a result.

-A Major Bank was investing $1b in a new workspace of the future to differentiate itself in a highly competitive labor market in order to attract and retain top talent.
+A Major Bank was investing $1b in a new workspace to differentiate itself in a highly competitive labor market and attract and retain top talent.
 Its senior leadership saw this as an opportunity to accelerate the organization’s journey towards greater customer-centricity and enterprise collaboration.
+Could the new office space be a catalyst for this future?

 A large Software Company had acquired two smaller software companies in an effort to push further into the Home Care market.
 Several months into the merger, they were still failing to seize the benefits of their acquisitions.

-The North American region of a global automobile company had long prided itself on the quality and affordability of its vehicles.
-But as quality and affordability improved across the industry, the leadership team decided to make “customer experience” its strategic differentiator.
+The North American business of a global automobile company had long prided itself on both the quality and affordability of its vehicles.
+But as the quality and price of automobiles improved across the industry, the leadership team decided that the company had to make “customer experience” its strategic differentiator.

 The VP of Data Analytics at a large financial services company had been fighting to prove the value and imperative of big data for over two years.
 Enterprise business leaders didn’t understand the value of data analytics, and the company was falling behind.